ShomaJPN/PreventMountVolume/README.md

 # PreventMountVolume (macOS)

 ## Overview
-This Bash ShellScripts prevent (or control) mounting of external volumes.
+This Bash ShellScript prevent (or control) mounting of external volumes.
 According to the organization's policy, this script prevent (or control) certain external disk connections, e.g. USB thumb drive.

 ## Description
 Simple implementaion using launchd's StartOnMount trigger.(Not use fstab(5))
-The volume can be specified by Protocol(USB, Thunderbolt, PCI-Express, SATA..), UUID(Volume, Partition), VolumeName, and conbination thereof.
+The white volumes can be specified by Protocol(USB, Thunderbolt, PCI-Express, SATA..), UUID(Volume, Partition), VolumeName, and conbination thereof.

 ## Requirements
 - Bash (for ShellScript)